Childhood nutrition: Gateway to Adult Health

 Packing a wholesome Lunch

-Half of the day of a child is spent in schools / colleges; thus packed lunch should ensure a wholesome, attractive and appetizing meal which should be able to meet 1/4th of the daily requirement of nutrients.
-Few lunch options which can be nutritious as well as appetising are as follows:
+Half of the day of a child is spent in schools/colleges; thus packed lunch should ensure a wholesome, attractive and appetising meal which should be able to meet 1/4th of the daily requirement of nutrients.
+A few lunch options that can be nutritious as well as appetising are as follows:

-Savoury ideas: Stuffed roti wraps, mini burgers (with hummus and mix veg tikki), vegetable rava idli, baked veg cutlets / kebabs, whole wheat pasta prepared as salads, brown bread pizza, can be added to packed lunch menu ideas once or twice a week to add variety.
+Savoury ideas: Stuffed roti wraps, mini burgers (with hummus and mixed veg tikki), vegetable rava idli, baked veg cutlets/kebabs, whole wheat pasta prepared as salads, brown bread pizza, can be added to the packed lunch menu ideas once or twice a week to add variety.
 You can also use different spreads while making sandwiches to add variety.
-Create a quick sandwich spread by blending together fresh cream, finely chopped or grated vegetables and season with salt and pepper.
+Create a quick sandwich spread by blending fresh cream, finely chopped or grated vegetables and season with salt and pepper.

 Sweet ideas: Children have a renowned sweet tooth.
 Small fruits like grapes, strawberries, peach, plum, cherries or yoghurts are ideal for a sugar boost.
 Sometimes cupcakes or biscuits can be added to break the monotony.

-Beverages: the availability of spill proof bottles allows us to add beverages to the lunch options.
-Beverages like lemonade, fruit punch, mango panna, etc. can be sent along with lunch in summer months.
+Beverages: The availability of spill-proof bottles allows us to add beverages to the lunch options.
+Beverages like lemonade, fruit punch, mango panna, etc., can be sent along with lunch in the summer months.
 These will ensure the intake of fluids and electrolytes and prevent dehydration from setting in.

 Include these foods

-School lunch should be a combination of cereals, pulses / dairy / flesh foods (if permitted at school), fruits / vegetables.
-These foods ensure a write mix of nutrients like carbohydrates, proteins, vitamins and minerals.
-The packed lunch should include carbohydrates (rice /chapatti / parantha), proteins (pulses, paneer, soy nuggets, egg / non-veg) and vitamins-minerals (vegetables and fruits).
-E.g., Vegetable and nutri nuggets Pulao & fruit; Methi / palak parantha with fruit; Dal parantha & fruit; Paneer sandwich & fruit, etc.
+School lunch should be a combination of cereals, pulses/dairy/flesh foods (if permitted at school), fruits/vegetables.
+These foods ensure a right mix of nutrients like carbohydrates, proteins, vitamins and minerals.
+The packed lunch should include carbohydrates (rice /chapatti/parantha), proteins (pulses, paneer, soy nuggets, egg/non-veg) and vitamins-minerals (vegetables and fruits).
+E.g., Vegetable and nutri nuggets Pulao & fruit; Methi/palak parantha with fruit; Dal parantha & fruit; Paneer sandwich & fruit, etc.

 Insist on giving homemade food